imgproxy/imgproxy/docs/configuration.md

 Check out the [Serving files from S3](./serving_files_from_s3.md) guide to learn more.

+### Serving files from Google Cloud Storage

+imgproxy can process files from Google Cloud Storage buckets, but this feature is disabled by default.
+To enable it, set `IMGPROXY_GCS_KEY` to the content of Google Cloud JSON key:

+* `IMGPROXY_GCS_KEY`: Google Cloud JSON key.
+When set, enables image fetching from Google Cloud Storage buckets.
+Default: blank.

+Check out the [Serving files from Google Cloud Storage](./serving_files_from_google_cloud_storage.md) guide to learn more.

 ### New Relic metrics

 imgproxy can send its metrics to New Relic.
 Specify your New Relic license key to activate this feature: